mdavids/rfc/content/draft-davids-forsalereg-04.md

 sale.

-It's possible to circumvent this issue by adding a "\_for-sale" leaf node of a different RR type, meaning anything but TXT, but processors SHOULD NOT expect this to be the case.
+It's possible to circumvent this issue by adding a "\_for-sale" leaf node of a different RR type, meaning anything but TXT.
+This will prevent a wildcard response for TXT RR type queries.

 For example: